tannerkothlow/employee-manager/README.md

 ![output](./assets/images/generated_html.PNG)

+- To see a video demonstrating this project, [click here](https://drive.google.com/file/d/1_Nrc0hl-n8Lhz8_EKglxB7f0xJ8kT8dv/view?usp=sharing)

 ## Testing

 To run tests after having installed Jest, enter **npm run test** in the terminal.
+To run a test, make sure to remove the "x" from the beginning of the "it" prompts in each respective test file.

 NOTE: To run tests for html-gen.js, comment out the current makeCard function and the currently exported class.
 Then uncomment the test class at the bottom of the document.